Ajmer dargah cleric arrested for call to 'behead' Nupur Sharma | Law-Order

 ''Salman Chisti was caught last night (Tuesday)...
 He is a history-sheeter at the Dargah police station,'' Dargah police station SHO Dalbeer Singh Foujdar said.

-Ajmer Assistant Superintendent of Police Vikas Sangwan said Chisti was caught at his residence in Khadim mohalla.
+Ajmer Additional Superintendent of Police Vikas Sangwan said Chisti was caught from his residence in Khadim Mohalla.

-He said the video was shot before June 28 and was leaked later.
+He said the video was shot before June 28 and leaked later.

 ''Prima facie, he made the video in an inebriated condition.
 He is being interrogated further,'' the ASP added.